What Is Apple Cider? How to Make Apple Cider

 • Check Specific Gravity: Use a hydrometer to measure the starting specific gravity (SG).
 The ideal SG is around 1.050-1.060.

-• Add Yeast: Sprinkle the yeast over the surface of the juice.
-If using yeast nutrients, add them according to the package instructions.
+• Add Yeast: Sprinkle yeast over the surface of the juice.
+Add yeast nutrients if using.

 • Fermentation Setup: Attach the airlock and bung to the fermenter.
-Place the fermenter in a cool, dark area (60-75°F).
+Store in a cool, dark place (60-75°F).

 Step 4: Fermentation Monitoring

-• Active Fermentation: Fermentation will start within 24-48 hours.
-You’ll see bubbles in the airlock and froth on the surface.
+• Signs of Fermentation: Bubbles in the airlock and froth on the surface.

-• Duration: Primary fermentation typically lasts 1-2 weeks, depending on temperature and yeast activity.
+• Duration: 1-2 weeks, depending on temperature and yeast activity.

-• Completion: Fermentation is complete when bubbling stops and the specific gravity stabilizes around 1.000 or lower.
+• Completion: Fermentation is done when bubbling stops and specific gravity stabilizes around 1.000 or lower.

 Step 5: Racking

-• Airlock: Attach an airlock to the secondary fermenter to allow further settling and clarification.
+• Attach an airlock to the secondary fermenter.

 Step 6: Secondary Fermentation

-• Duration: Secondary fermentation and aging can last from a few weeks to several months, depending on the desired flavor and clarity.
+• Duration: Several weeks to months, depending on desired flavor and clarity.

-• Storage: Keep the fermenter in a cool, dark place during this period.
+• Storage: Keep in a cool, dark place.

 Step 7: Sweetening (Optional)